 Characterizations of human normal tissues and stem cell lines with methylation haplotype load

-To enable quantitative analysis of the methylation patterns within individual MHBs across many samples, we need a single metric to define each MHBultiple.
-Ideally this metric is not only a function of average methylation level for all CpG sites within a block, but also can capture the pattern of co-methylation on single DNA molecules.
+To enable quantitative analysis of the methylation patterns within individual MHBs across many samples, we need a single metric to define the methylated pattern of multiple CpG sites within each block.
+Ideally this metric is not only a function of average methylation level for all the CpG sites in the block, but also can capture the pattern of co-methylation on single DNA molecules.
 For this purpose, we defined Methylation Haplotype Load (MHL), which is a weighted mean of the fraction of fully methylated haplotypes at different length (i.e. all possible substrings).
 Compared with other metrics used in the literature (methylation level, methylation entropy, epi-polymorphism and haplotypes counts), MHL is capable of distinguishing blocks that have the same average methylation but various degrees of coordinated methylation (Figure 2).
 In addition, MHL is bounded between 0 and 1, which allows for direct comparison of different regions across many data sets without normalization.

 We next asked whether treating MHBs as individual units and performing quantitative analysis based on MHL would provide an advantage over existing approaches based on individual CpG sites or averaging multiple CpG sites in certain genomic windows.
 To this end, we sought to cluster 65 WGBS data (including 4 additional cancer WGBS set from in the Heyn study12) sets from human solid tissues based on the MHL.
-Unsupervised clustering analysis with the top 15% most variable MHBs showed that, regardless of the data sources, samples of the same tissue origin clustered together (Figure 3A), while cancer samples and stem cell samples exhibit distinct patterns with adult human somatic tissues.
+Unsupervised clustering analysis with the top 15% most variable MHBs showed that, regardless of the data sources, samples of the same tissue origin clustered together (Figure 3A), while cancer samples and stem cell samples exhibit distinct patterns from adult human somatic tissues.
 PCA analysis on all MHBs genome-wide yielded a similar pattern (Supp.
 Figure 3).
-To identify a subset of MHBs that have the best power for effectively clustering of human somatic tissues, we calculated a tissue specific index (TSI) for each MHB (see Methods).
-We expected the MHBs with high TSI would distinguish the different tissues at a high specificity.
+To identify a subset of MHBs for effectively clustering of human somatic tissues, we calculated a tissue specific index (TSI) for each MHB (see Methods).
 Random Forest based feature selection identified a set of 1,360 tissue-specific MHBs (Supp.
-Table 2) that can predict tissue type at an accuracy of 0.89 (95%CI: 0.84-0.93), despite the fact that several tissue types have rather similar cell compositions (i.e. muscle vs. heart).
-Using this set of MHBs, we compared the performance between MHL, average methylation level in the MHL regions (AMF) and methylation level of all CpG site (MAS).
-MHL and the average methylation provided similar tissues specificity, while MHL(background noise: 0.29, 95%CI: 0.23-0.35) have a much lower noise compared with average methylation (background value: 0.4, 95%CI: 0.32-0.48).
+Table 2) that can predict tissue type at an accuracy of 0.89 (95%CI: 0.84-0.93), despite the fact that several tissue types share rather similar cell compositions (i.e. muscle vs. heart).
+Using this set of MHBs, we compared the performance between MHL, average methylation level in the MHL regions (AMF) and 5mC level of all CpG site (MAS).
+MHL and the average methylation provided similar tissues specificity, while MHL have a lower noise (background noise: 0.29, 95%CI: 0.23-0.35) compared with average methylation (background noise: 0.4, 95%CI: 0.32-0.48).
 Clustering based on individual CpGs in the blocks has the worst performance, which might be due to higher biological or technical viability of individual CpG sites (Figure 3B).